Product performance analytics should be a top priority for any online business in 2024.

 Revenue Per Customer

-Looking at how much revenue you’re earning per customer is a great way to get information about your product category, and how closely it matches the audience your business is attracting.
+Looking at how much revenue you’re earning per customer with product analytics is a great way to get information about your product category and how closely it matches the audience your business is attracting.

 If you’re analyzing poor sales of a $500 fashion product, for example, but your average revenue per customer is less than $100, you’ve likely found the root of the problem: the audience that’s being attracted by your marketing is not interested in making purchases in that price range.

-Looking at a product’s performance with knowledge of the broader trends in revenue per customer can be really helpful for understanding where a specific product fits into your product line and suggesting promising avenues for new product development.
+Looking at a product’s performance with knowledge of the broader trends in revenue per customer can be really helpful for understanding where a specific product fits into your product line and suggesting promising avenues for better product management and new product development.

 Revenue Per Product

-Revenue per product is another baseline data point that will answer a very simple but important question: Which products are bringing in the most money?
+Revenue per product is another baseline product performance metric that will answer a very simple but important question: Which products are bringing in the most money?

-This could point you in a different direction than the raw sales numbers, so it’s always worth looking at.
+This could point you in a different direction than the raw sales numbers, so it’s always worth looking at with a data analytics tool.

 Churn Rate